A tutorial on learning from preferences and choices with Gaussian Processes: Literature overview

 Finally, in this tutorial, we will not cover \textit{preference-based reinforcement learning}, a framework that enables learning from non-numerical feedback in sequential domains.
 Compared to standard reinforcement learning, preference-based learning offers the advantage of defining feedback that is independent of arbitrary reward choices/shaping/engineering \citep{wirth2017survey}.
 This approach has recently found applications in training \textit{large language models} \citep{christiano2017deep,stiennon2020learning,ouyang2022training,Rafailov2023llmDPO}.
+Note that the techniques used for preference modeling are similar to the models discussed in this tutorial for object preference.
+The main difference is that, in preference-based reinforcement learning, the objects are trajectories actions-states.
+These approaches are also known as \textit{Reinforcement Learning from Human Feedback} (RLHF).
 In this dynamic context, a crucial consideration that has not received sufficient attention is the extension of consistency principles for preferences over time \citep{troffaes2013note}.